pixielabs/handbook/03-project-delivery/04-tools.md

 See 'Sprinting' in our [Tools for teamwork](../01-working-at-pixie-labs/08-tools.md) guide for more detail on how we use Pivotal Tracker.

+We're experimenting with [ClickUp](https://clickup.com) as a replacement for Pivotal Tracker.
+We haven't decided for sure if it's our permanent new home, but it's looking likely.

 ## Semaphore
 We use [Semaphore](https://semaphoreci.com) for continuous integration.
 It can also be used for continuous deployment, but usually Heroku